Living in a Shipping Container House in The Philippines, is it good?

-Aside from that reasons, I know how expensive it is building a beautiful house.
-So, instead of dreaming big I chose to be realistic and practical.
+Aside from those reasons, I know how expensive it is to build a beautiful house.
+So, instead of dreaming big, I chose to be realistic and practical.
 I would rather imagine my plan which is feasible instead of impossible.

 Lets fast forward a bit.

 I was wrong seeing my self as an alone and unmarried lady.
 A lifetime partner, one of the gems I found here in Dubai I felt so blessed.